FenixHongell/UniAssigment-FoodRecipeApp/README.md

   - Entire project: `pylint .`

 ## Notes
-- To reset the database, delete the `database.db` file and run the `sqlite3 database.db < schema.sql` command again.
+- To reset the database, delete the `database.db` file and setup step 3 again.

 ## Troubleshooting
 - Flask not found: Ensure your virtual environment is activated and `pip install flask` has been run.